Hobart International

 The Hobart International is a women's professional tennis tournament held at the Hobart International Tennis Centre in Hobart, Australia.
-The tournament was founded in 1994 as the Tasmanian International Open, it forms a part of the Women's Tennis Association (WTA) Tour and is classed as an International tournament (previously Tier IV).
-It is competed on outdoor hardcourts, and is held in the run-up to the first Grand Slam tournament of the year, the Australian Open as part of the Australian Open Series.
+The tournament was founded in 1994 as the Tasmanian International Open, it forms a part of the Women's Tennis Association (WTA) Tour and is classed as a WTA 250 tournament (previously International and Tier IV).
+It is played on outdoor hardcourts, and is held in the run-up to the first Grand Slam tournament of the year, the Australian Open as part of the Australian Open Series.

 The tournament is held at the Hobart International Tennis Centre.
 It was previously sponsored by Moorilla Wines, ANZ and Schweppes.
 The tournament has played host to a number of top players in the past, such as World #1's Victoria Azarenka, Kim Clijsters, Justine Henin and Serena Williams.
 Other top players who have participated in the event include Australian Open and Wimbledon semifinalist Zheng Jie, and current/former Top 10 players Jelena Dokić, Alicia Molik, Flavia Pennetta, Chanda Rubin, Patty Schnyder, Samantha Stosur and Vera Zvonareva.

 History

-In 1893 the Tasmanian Lawn Tennis Championships were established as a combined mens and womens international tennis tournament.
-In 1969 that tournaments names was changed to the Tasmanian Open Championships, becoming the Tasmanian Open played in Hobart on hard courts in 1978.
+In 1893 the Tasmanian Lawn Tennis Championships were established as a combined men's and women's international tennis tournament.
+In 1969 that tournament's name was changed to the Tasmanian Open Championships, becoming the Tasmanian Open played in Hobart on hard courts in 1978.
 That tournament ended in 1980.
-In 1994 this successor event for former womens tournament was revived as the Tasmanian International Open and remained branded under that name until 2003 when the tournament name was changed to the Moorilla Hobart International.
+In 1994 this successor event for former women's tournament was revived as the Tasmanian International Open and remained branded under that name until 2003 when the tournament name was changed to the Moorilla Hobart International.
 In 2014 the tournament was rebranded again as the Hobart International.